ernest-bruce/human-internet/internet_plan/internet_plan.md

 #### assistant·software
 **assistant·software** comprises software components that help people accomplish objectives and tasks
 · this software is reliable and helpful to a level that “apps” using standard development practices are incapable achieving
-· this software runs on macOS, BSD·like, Windows, iOS, Android, and Peoples•OS systems
+· this software runs on macOS, BSD·like, Windows, iOS, Android, and Peoples·OS systems
-· it interacts with Peoples•Cloud digital·organisms
+· it interacts with Peoples·Cloud digital·organisms
 &nbsp;

 #### consumer·hardware